Meet the Browns (TV series): Production history

 As season 2 began, Brianne Gould, who played Brianna, was removed from the series for undisclosed reasons.
 She was replaced by Logan Browning.

 In the series, Eddie Walker, one of Will's former friends, who was close to molesting Joaquin, became the first on-screen character to die.
 He suffered stab wounds, and the surgery done to try to save his life was performed by Will himself.
 After Eddie's death, Mr. Brown would make jokes to his nephew Will about killing him.
-Also, in season 4, Brianna's friend Antonio is killed in a car crash involving texting while driving.
-Making him the second on-screen character to die.
+Also, in season 4, Brianna's friend Antonio is killed in a car crash involving texting while driving, making him the second on-screen character to die.

 David Mann is the only cast member who appears in every episode.

-Mabel "Madea" Simmons, a recurring unseen character in many of Tyler Perry's works.
-She is mentioned many times by Mr.Brown like mentioning about Madea needs her throat checked for an Adam's apple, looking like a dude/man, being to big with sausage fingers.
+Mabel "Madea" Simmons, a recurring character in many of Tyler Perry's works, is mentioned many times by Mr. Brown, including when he says Madea needs her throat checked for an Adam's apple, looking like a dude/man, and being to big with sausage fingers.
 Throughout the show's five seasons, she never makes an on-camera appearance.

 Other unseen characters include Brown's brother and sister-in-law, L.B. and Sarah.
 Both appeared in the stage play and film adaptation of Meet the Browns, but they've never graced the series, although L.B. was mentioned once in the backdoor pilot episode which aired as an episode of House of Payne.
 Joe, Madea's brother is mentioned in the camping episode when Will ask Mr.Brown what's he going to burn, some grass.
 Mr.Brown mockingly says to Will the only people that burns grass is your mama and Uncle Joe.

 In November 2011, TBS suddenly announced that the series finale would be airing since the show had been canceled.
-November 18, 2011, the last two episodes aired, ending the series after 140 episodes.
+Following its announcement, the last two episodes aired, ending the series after 140 episodes.

 In February 2020, it was announced that David Mann and Tamela Mann would be reprising their roles in a sequel series titled Tyler Perry's Assisted Living which premiered on September 2, 2020, on BET.
 Assisted Living takes place years after the events of Meet the Browns.
 Brown and Cora act as investors for another retirement home, owned by a family that belongs to Brown’s church.
 It's unknown about what happened to, Will, Sasha, Brianna, Joaquin, the Colonel, Edna, Renee, and Derek.